Ji2424/Predicting-the-Biodegradability-of-Chemicals-from-QSAR-Data-in-Matlab/README.md

 <img width="718" height="605" alt="correlation_heatmap" src="https://github.com/user-attachments/assets/2abeccdc-777a-4ef5-b9a5-86401317710f" />

 # Models Implemented:

-1) Logistic Regression
+Logistic Regression
+A linear probabilistic classifier that estimates the probability of a compound being biodegradable based on molecular descriptors.

-2) Support Vector Machine with RBF kernel
+Support Vector Machine with RBF kernel
+A margin-based classifier that uses a nonlinear radial basis function kernel to separate classes in higher-dimensional feature space.

-3) Gaussian Naive Bayes
+Gaussian Naive Bayes
+A probabilistic classifier based on Bayes’ theorem that assumes conditional independence between descriptors.

 All models were trained on normalized training data and evaluated on a separate test set.

 # Model Performance:

+Accuracy measures the proportion of correct predictions.
+The ROC curve evaluates the trade-off between true positive rate and false positive rate across different classification thresholds.
+AUC (Area Under the Curve) measures the model’s ranking ability independent of a fixed decision threshold.

 ## Logistic Regression: